IanESmith/static-website/Services/cdmp/notes.md

 - commission the Hardware Security Modules
 - create the preprod environment
 - start Penetration testing
-- finalise the plan for Release 2
+- finalise the scope for Release 2
 - add someone to the team to progress the test coverage
 - create a suite of reports to provide automatic programme and project status (ie live from jira) including all milestones, risks/issues and dependencies